-t: Transducer Type x.x: Sensor value
+t: Transducer Type

+- x.x: Sensor value

-u: Units
+- u: Units

-i: Tranducer ID
+- i: Transducer ID

-For engine sensor and weather data, the contents of \mathbf{t} , \mathbf{u} and \mathbf{i} fields are compliant with NMEA 0183 V4.11.
-For sensor data received from Modbus slaves, the \mathbf{t} , \mathbf{u} and \mathbf{i} fields contain the parameters specified in the Modbus table.
+For engine sensor and weather data, the contents of t, u and i fields are compliant with NMEA 0183 V4.11.
+For sensor data received from Modbus slaves, the t, u and i fields contain the parameters specified in the Modbus table.

-Multiple groups of t,x,u,i parameters are collated into one XDR sentence as long as the sentence length permits.
+Multiple groups of t,x,u,i parameters are collated into one XDR sentence if the sentence length permits.
 The exact number of t,x,u,i groups depends on the length of the value and Transducer ID and may vary.